 Let us find the symmetries of the equilateral triangle $\triangle ABC$.
 To find a symmetry of $\triangle ABC$, we must first examine the permutations of the vertices A, B, and C and then ask if a permutation extends to a symmetry of the triangle.
-Recall that a permutation of a set S is a one-to-one and onto map $\pi: S \to S$.
-The three vertices have 3! = 6 permutations, so the triangle
+Recall that a permutation of a set S is a one-to-one and onto map $\pi : S \rightarrow S$.
+The three vertices have 3! = 6permutations, so the triangle has at most six symmetries.
+To see that there are six permutations, observe there are three different possibilities for the first vertex, and two for the second, and the remaining vertex is determined by the placement of the first two.
+So we have $3 \cdot 2 \cdot 1 = 3! = 6$ different arrangements.
+To denote the permutation of the vertices of an equilateral triangle that sends A to B, B to C, and C to A, we write the array

-$$\begin{pmatrix} A & B & C \\ B & C & A \end{pmatrix}.$$
+$\begin{pmatrix} A & B & C \\ B & C & A \end{pmatrix}.$

 Notice that this particular permutation corresponds to the rigid motion of rotating the triangle by 120° in a clockwise direction.
 In fact, every permutation gives rise to a symmetry of the triangle.
-All of these symmetries are shown in Figure 3.2.
+All of these symmetries are shown in Figure 3.6.